 Round 1: October 1, 2010

 Round 3: March 31, 2011

 This year’s Round 1 deadline is exactly the same as last year’s.
 We wonder if a top school will soon move its deadline into September?
 Round 2’s deadline is about one week earlier than last year’s, meaning applicants will have a bit less breathing room after the holidays pass this year.
 The Round 3 deadline has also crept forward by about a week.

 Harvard Business School Application Essays

-(This is the same question that HBS has asked for years now, and is a great opportunity for you to spell out three main themes that you want to emphasize in your application.
-This being HBS, at least one of your examples should highlight leadership, but don’t discount stories that also demonstrate the other three dimensions that admissions officers look for: teamwork, innovation, and maturity.
-As we always tell our clients, the “why” is even more important than the “what,” so be sure to spell out why these accomplishments are so critical to describing you as an emerging leader.
+This question has remained unchanged for years.
+It’s a great opportunity for you to spell out three main themes that you want to emphasize in your application.
+This being HBS, at least one of your examples should highlight leadership, but don’t discount stories that also demonstrate other traits that admissions officers look for, including teamwork, innovation, and maturity.
+Remember, the “why” in your story is even more important than the “what,” so be sure to spell out why these accomplishments are so critical to describing you as an emerging leader.
 Also, ideally you will be able to draw upon multiple types of experiences — not only on the job, but also from your community involvement, your hobbies, and even, in some cases, your personal life.
-Finally, the word count is your friend!
-Harvard’s relatively short essays force you to focus on your most important experiences!)
+Finally, don’t be intimidated by that relatively tight word count!
+Harvard’s word limits force you to focus on your most important experiences!